OPEN WORLD

 I would say that we have here a key lesson, one that we observe in all our mobility studies: if the challenges of mobility are global – including researching a more sustainable mobility, accessible to all, with less congestion in the big cities in particular – if these challenges are global, the solutions are always local.

-Precisely, Isabelle, is there a study that shows specificities between cities?
+Is there a study that shows specificities between cities?

 Yes, indeed, we have carried out a study called Mobility Futures: we looked at 31 major cities in the world, on all continents.
 This enabled us to identify six types of cities in which two key dimensions explain mobility behaviors and attitudes.
 The first, as we mentioned earlier, is the size of the city, the density of its population, but also its organization, its history, what built it.